nataliamadridb/281-Assignments/Week 4/Idea 2_NMB.md

 ---

 ### **Key Idea**
-Allow households to differ in their liquidity holdings (liquid vs. illiquid assets), and study how this affects the timing of mortgage prepayment in response to interest rate cuts.
-I'm thinking about the class where we discussed focusing on households with high MPCs, who are typically poorer.
-However, wealthy households facing liquidity constraints may also be among those with high MPCs.Households with sufficient liquid assets can prepay quickly and lock in gains, while illiquid households face friction—even when incentives are favorable—resulting in delayed or foregone benefits.
+- Allow households to differ in their liquidity holdings (liquid vs. illiquid assets), and study how this affects the timing of mortgage prepayment in response to interest rate cuts (I'm thinking about the class where we discussed focusing on households with high MPCs, who are typically poorer.
+However, wealthy households facing liquidity constraints may also be among those with high MPCs).
+- Households with sufficient liquid assets can prepay quickly and lock in gains, while illiquid households face friction—even when incentives are favorable—resulting in delayed or foregone benefits.

 ---